 - 1/4 cup of granulated sugar

 - 2 Tbsp. melted unsalted butter (for dipping)

 - Preheat oven to 350 degrees F (180 C).

-- Generously grease a 12 cup muffin pan, or if you plan to use the paper, be sure to lightly spray the paper with cooking spray.
+- Generously grease (only 10) of a muffin pan, or if you plan to use the paper, be sure to lightly spray the paper with cooking spray.
 Set aside.